NaExpire/BusinessApp/README.md

-# Cafe Redux Client App
+# Cafe Redux Business App

 ## Getting Started
 The application can be run on a virtual machine or Android device.
 The app is not available for download via the Google Play Store.